 Ready for more good news?
 You can earn the US CMA certification right from India; you don’t have to travel or work abroad.

 The exam prerequisites are simple: you just need a bachelor’s degree for an accredited college or university and 2 years of experience doing any relevant work, all of which you can get in any part of the world.
-You can learn more about the CMA exam requirements at my site.
+Learn more about the CMA exam requirements here.

 CMA Exam Content and Format